cisco-pxgrid/cloud-sdk-go/README.md

 // Securely store appInstance.ID(), appInstance.ApiKey()

-// appInstance can then be used to LinkTenant tenant, err = appInstance.LinkTenant("otp-obtained-from-cisco-dna-portal")
+// appInstance can then be used to link multiple tenants tenant, err = appInstance.LinkTenant("otp-obtained-from-cisco-dna-portal")

+// Subsequently, tenants can be unlinked appInstance.UnlinkTenant(tenant)

-// When finish, delete app instance with parent app app.DeleteAppInstance(appInstance.ID())
+// When finish, delete app instance with parent app. app.DeleteAppInstance(appInstance.ID())

 ```